Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Method

+In addition, site moderators can affect somewhat what the users can see.
+They can set up more or less strict moderation settings and change them over time \cite{disqusmod}.
+For example, they can automatically delete comments containing certain words or allow commenting only by registered users.
+They can also allow users to upvote and/or downvote comments.
+These uncontrollable differences are likely to introduce noise in our analyses but are unlikely to cause systematic biases.
+Overall, the fact that all four news sites we investigate use the same commenting platform enables an easier comparison of commenting patterns across sites because the commenting interface is the same on all of them.

-We can use the commenter network to investigate different aspects of inequality of influence among commenters.
-Here we focus on network-based indices, including those measuring the skewness of the distribution of individual influence (the first two measures below), and the inequality at the level of the overall network structure (the second two measures below):
+We can use the commenter network to investigate different aspects of inequality of attention among commenters.
+Here we focus on network-based indices, including those measuring the skewness of the distribution at the level of individual commenters (the first two measures below), and the inequality at the level of the overall network structure (the second two measures below):

 \begin{enumerate} \item \textit{Skewness of the weighted in-degree distributions.} For each commenter, we calculate their weighted in-degree - the sum of the link weights (i.e., number of replies from other commenters) for links incident to that commenter in a given period.
 We normalize in-degrees within each period to the range [0 1], where 0 corresponds to the lowest value in the data set and 1 to the highest one.
-To get an inequality of the in-degree distribution \cite{newman2004analysis}, we calculate skewness index, corrected for network size \cite{bobee1975correction}.
+To get an inequality of the in-degree distribution \cite{newman2004analysis}, we calculate the skewness index, corrected for network size (equations 1 and 5 in \cite{bobee1975correction}, implemented in Matlab package `skewness').
 Note that skewness is more appropriate than the Gini index \cite{bendel1989comparison} when the most important changes are at the right-hand tail of the distribution, as is the case here.
 As we are particularly interested in between-group differences and temporal changes at the tail ends of these distributions, we calculate skewness for the top 1\% of commenters ordered by centrality, as well as for all commenters together.
-We expect clearer results for the top 1\% because distributions of centralities have very long tails that can dampen measures of change in the inequality occurring at the very top part of the distributions.
+We expect clearer results for the top 1\% because distributions of centralities have very long tails (see Figures \ref{fig:indegree_distributions} and \ref{fig:pagerank_distributions} in Supplementary Material) that can dampen measures of change in the inequality occurring at the very top part of the distributions.

 \item \textit{Skewness of Page Rank distributions.} For each commenter, we calculate their Page Rank index, normalize all indices within each period to [0 1] range as above, and assess the inequality of Page Rank \cite{page1999pagerank} distributions in the same way as described above for in-degree distributions.